June 15, 2015

-Different assessment tools use different labels for naming the behavioral predictive styles. in most cases a primary and secondary type name is used to describe the employee.
+Different assessment tools use different labels for naming behavioral predictive styles. in most cases, a primary and secondary type name is used to describe the employee.

 A more detailed explanation of what each of these labels mean and how they play out for the individual is shown in the diagrams below.

-There is also several other personality type assessment tools that companies are using.
+There are also several other personality type assessment tools that companies are using.

 A much simpler one that is easier to administer, share and remember is called the DOPE Bird assessment.
 Where D.O.P.E. stands for – Dove, Owl, Peacock and Eagle

-There is much more detail to what each of these Bird personality types have and how they respond normally and under stress.
-For the sake of this writing I will just make mention of the instrument.
+There is much more detail to what each of these Bird personality types has and how they respond normally and under stress.
+For the sake of this writing, I will just make mention of the instrument.